 Hiroshima is the 11th largest city in Japan, with a population close to 1.2 million people.
 Hiroshima and nearby Miyajima Island (also known as Itsukushima Island) are home to two of Japan’s 17 United Nations Educational, Scientific, and Cultural Organization (UNESCO) World Heritage Sites.
 It is no small wonder that this area is an important destination for tourists and historians alike.

-Although Hiroshima is a vibrant city with many attractions, we only had one day to explore.
-We visited the atomic bomb memorials and Miyajima Island.
-Following is a short summary of our visit.
+There are many things to do in Hiroshima, but we only had one day to explore.
+We visited the World War II memorials and then took a ferry from Hiroshima to Miyajima Island.
+Following is a short summary of our Hiroshima itinerary.
 You can find the logistical details at the end.

 Hiroshima Peace Memorial Park